panglesd/slipshow/docs/tutorial.rst

 3. Tell the slipshow engine *where* to move the screen (in our case: such that the definition is on top).

-Unsuprisingly, all these information are put in the metadatas parts of slipshow
+Unsurprisingly, all these information are put in the metadatas parts of slipshow
 syntax: everything enclosed in ``{}``.

 Be able to refer to a part of your presentation